Our top sights, highlights and exclusive tips

-The seamless blue waters of Cottesloe Beach are mirrored only by the summer skyline.
+When you travel to Perth, enjoy the seamless blue waters of Cottesloe Beach that are mirrored only by the summer skyline.
 30 minutes from downtown Perth, the beach attracts tourists and locals alike for its cooldown Indian Ocean waters and amber sunsets.
 The usual outdoor offerings are all here—as are tasty fish and chip shops.

 Offshore Rottnest Island is a short ferry ride away and considered an essential summer trip by locals.
 Once you’re here, you’ll quickly understand why: a car free environment means the best way to explore the island is by bike.
 A quick sighting of the cuddly Quokka, which has been dubbed “the world’s happiest animal,” is a delightful moment to experience.

-The Pinnacles are located 120 miles north of Perth.
+While on a Perth vacation, venture 120 miles north to The Pinnacles.
 These towering limestones protrude from the desert surface of Nambung National Park, giving one a feeling of the extraterrestrial kind.
 Take a hike to Thirst Point Lookout and quench your thirst on the surrounding views of Cervantes before heading there to enjoy some local lobster.